Box and Whisker plot using base-R

 scale_color_colorblind() +

-labs(title = "Machine Learning Project")
+labs(title = "Machine Learning Project")or

 data(iris)